In Defense of 'The West'

+In his speech last week in Warsaw, the president declared it “the fundamental question of our time … whether the West has the will to survive” the troubles that beset it from within and without.
+In this and other invocations of “the West,” some commentators, including Peter Beinart, detected a kind of esoteric code.
+“White nationalist supporters,” Beinart wrote, “will understand exactly what he means.”

+What the president means by “the West,” in Beinart’s telling, isn’t a confederation of like-minded polities bound by common values, but a mere demographic tribe, championed by those same white rascals he imagines to be the speech’s target audience.
+Thus the president’s repeated invocation of “the West” is no more than an expression of the “racial and religious paranoia” proffered by presidential advisors Steve Bannon and Stephen Miller.

-It’s telling that, to equate the idea of Western Civilization with Bannonism-Millerism, Peter Beinart has to perform the same facile reduction of that idea as Bannon and Miller do.
+But that phrase has always aimed at bigger, nobler referents than that.
+And it’s telling that, to equate the idea of Western Civilization with Bannonism-Millerism, Beinart ends up performing the same facile reduction of that idea as Bannon and Miller do.
 When Beinart says “the West is a racial and religious term,” this is a plain stipulation—the same stipulation made by so many in the dim-right; and like their view of the world, Beinart’s doesn’t work without it.

-Consider that, more or less, the only argument we get for this view of the West is a review of relative longitudes:
+Consider that, more or less, the only argument we get in Beinart’s piece for this view of the West is a review of relative longitudes:

 The West is not a geographic term.
 Poland is further east than Morocco.
 France is further east than Haiti.
 Australia is further east than Egypt.
 Yet Poland, France, and Australia are all considered part of “The West.”
 Morocco, Haiti, and Egypt are not.